Spinach Nutrition, Benefits, Uses, Recipes and Side Effects - Dr. Axe

 For the same reasons, some evidence also shows that people with leaky gut syndrome, digestive disorders or irritable bowel syndrome may also be vulnerable to experiencing worsened symptoms when frequently eating foods with high levels of oxalic acid.
 When oxalates build up in tissue, they can sometimes cause digestive problems within the gut and worsen symptoms associated with these health conditions.

-Because of built-up oxalates in bodily tissue, some experts also recommend that patients with existing painful and inflammatory conditions — such as cystic fibrosis, fibromyalgia, thyroid disease, arthritis or asthma — also don’t eat very high levels of oxalic acid-containing foods.
 While spinach can still be a healthy option for these groups of people, it may best to eat it in moderation and opt for including other leafy greens in their diets that contain less oxalates, such as kale, Swiss chard and romaine.

 Spinach precautions - Dr. Axe

-Recipes and Uses
+Recipes and uses

 The flavor of spinach becomes stronger and more acidic once it is cooked, and it is known to actually be a vegetable that becomes more beneficial when it is cooked because some of its nutrients become more absorbable by the body.
 Sautéing, boiling or cooking spinach for just one minute can improve its nutrient absorbability while not destroying its antioxidants and phytochemicals.